Baicalin

 Baicalin is the glucuronide of the polyphenolic compound baicalein.

 Natural occurrences

 Baicalin is found in several species in the genus Scutellaria, including Scutellaria baicalensis, and Scutellaria lateriflora.
 There are 10 mg/g baicalin in Scutellaria galericulata leaves.
 It is also present in the bark isolate of the Oroxylum indicum tree.

+In Scutellaria baicalensis it is produced from the flavone, baicalein, by the enzyme baicalein 7-O-glucuronosyltransferase which transfers a glucuronic acid sugar unit from UDP-glucuronate.

+Scutellaria species also contain the enzyme baicalin-β-D-glucuronidase which hydrolyses baicalin to remove the glucoside unit and re-form baicalein.

 Medical uses

 Baicalin is one of the chemical ingredients of at least two herbal supplements: Shuanghuanglian and Sho-Saiko-To, which is a Chinese classic herbal formula, and listed in Japan as Kampo medicine.

 Baicalin, along with its aglycone baicalein, is a positive allosteric modulator of the benzodiazepine site and/or a non-benzodiazepine site of the GABA_{A} receptor.
 In mice, baicalin produces anxiolytic effects without sedative or myorelaxant effects.
 It is thought that baicalin, along with other flavonoids, may underlie the anxiolytic effects of S. baicalensis and S. lateriflora.

 Baicalin is a known prolyl endopeptidase inhibitor.
 It induces apoptosis in pancreatic cancer cells.